docker-library/docs/influxdb/content.md

   influxdb:2
 ```

-[Link to dock comppoes in the documentation]

 After the container starts, visit [http://localhost:8086](http://localhost:8086) in your browser to view the UI.

-For more information, see the [InfluxDB v2 Docker documentation](https://docs.influxdata.com/influxdb/v2/install/?t=docker).
+For detailed instructions on using Docker Compose with InfluxDB v2, see the [Docker Compose installation guide](https://docs.influxdata.com/influxdb/v2/install/use-docker-compose/).

 # InfluxDB v1